 Amsterdam Points of Interests

 When traveling with family, it is always better to get a house or apartment than to spend the money on multiple rooms in a hotel.
 Amsterdam has plenty of apartment choices for your family.
-Next you should think about renting an apartment in the city as that will be the best base for you guys to have the most fun on your trip.
+You should think about renting an apartment in the city as that will be the best base for you guys to have the most fun on your trip.
 You will be surprised at how much “value” you will get out of staying in a home or apartment instead of a hotel with multiple rooms.